Welcome to Drop-seq!

 Here are two supplemental protocols you might find helpful:

-Download here our latest cookbook for core computational analysis of Drop-seq data, which shows you how to transform raw sequence data into an expression measurement for each gene in each individual cell (Drop-seqAlignmentCookbookv1.2Jan2016).
-The software was developed by Jim Nemesh in our lab, and the current implementation can be found here ( Drop-seq_tools-1.13.zip (59846 downloads) ).
+Our latest software, and cookbook for core computational analysis of Drop-seq data, which shows you how to transform raw sequence data into an expression measurement for each gene in each individual cell is now open-source on GitHub.
+The software was developed by Jim Nemesh and Alec Wysoker in our lab.
+Releases can be found here.

 We add updates (and revise the protocol date) whenever we see opportunities to make something better, faster or more clear.
 We will increment the version number whenever we revise the software or change something substantive about the recommended series of steps.